boennecd/pedmod/README.md

 # function to compute the profile likelihood.
 #
 # Args:
-#   fix: indices óf parameters to fix.
+#   fix: indices of parameters to fix.
 #   fix_val: values of the fixed parameters.
 #   sig_start: starting values for the scale parameters.
 ll_terms <- get_pedigree_ll_terms(dat_unqiue, max_threads = 4L)